Samangan/reverse-alarm-clock/readme.md

  * Reimplement with TDD
  * Once the JS library is working --> setup the bookmarklet code (this will have a UI and be an example of how to use the library)
  * Improve UI (Should I have a better interface for inputting time?
 Should I allow for more types of time inputs? --> Yes)
- * Update UI image in this readme
+ * Update UI image in this readme + update the link to the minified bookmarklet in this readme
  * Add automated browser testing to ensure that it works in multiple browsers